hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 **Tax Codes**

-For retailers that use Avatax, the Tax Code and Shipping Tax Code will always contain "AVATAX" when sent from HotWax.
+For retailers that use Avatax, the Tax Code and Shipping Tax Code will always contain `AVATAX` when sent from HotWax.
 Avalara Tax calculation will automatically compute taxes on the order in NetSuite when the order is created.

 ### Handling NetSuite file size limits